 Roll the pasta and work it into any shape you need.
 Please remember to run the pasta folded though the first setting at least 6 times.
 If you don't, you will get poor pasta.

 This pasta has no salt in it, so must be cooked in water that has been salted to the point of 'mild' seawater.

+If you want yellow pasta, you need to increase the proportion of yolk to whites.
+For that you need 100g flour per 61.5g wet ingredients if increasing yolk proportion or using wet flavouring.
 It is perfectly possible to mix and knead pasta dough using a stand mixer and a dough hook with some hand kneading to finish it off.